 Oct.
 21, 2009

-The University of Louisville men's basketball team was selected to finish fourth in the 2009-10 BIG EAST Preseason Coaches' Poll announced on Wednesday, while sophomore Samardo Samuels was named to the Preseason All-BIG EAST Second Team.
+NEW YORK - The University of Louisville men's basketball team was selected to finish fourth in the 2009-10 BIG EAST Preseason Coaches' Poll announced on Wednesday, while sophomore Samardo Samuels was named to the Preseason All-BIG EAST Second Team.
 Villanova has been picked as the favorite to win the regular-season crown.

 Louisville, the defending regular-season and league tournament champion, was a close fourth, earning 179 points.
 The Cardinals have advanced the NCAA Elite Eight in each of the past two seasons.

 Samuels, a 6-9 sophomore forward, earned BIG EAST All-Rookie team accolades last season.
 He finished the 2008-09 campaign as the seventh highest scoring freshman ever at Louisville, averaging 11.8 points and 4.7 rebounds per game.
 Samuels ranked seventh in the BIG EAST in field goal percentage (.578) and was 11th in blocked shots (1.3).